datahaus/datahaus.construction/phases/README.md

 Possible resource: Fernando Garcia 404-538-2458 - Basement on Georgia Ave (July 2014) - Don't remember which house.
 -->

-- Adding the 4' basement stairway will occur after the adjacent basement wall is added so we have structural support while dirt is removed.
+- Digging the 4' basement stairway area will occur after the adjacent basement wall is added so we have structural support and an overhead rain cover while dirt is removed near the house.

 | **Temporarily unhook HVAC** | | |
 |---|---|---|